 I rebooted again, but this time with a Kernel debugger attached and received an error message detailing the issue (see Figure 2).
 The csrss.exe process was trying to load our persistence DLL which failed the device integrity policy.

 The csrss (Windows subsystem) process is marked signature restricted (Microsoft only) (see Figure 3) and is trying to load the unsigned EdgeGdi.dll which causes a code integrity violation.
 The process is also marked critical, which means that if it exits for any reasons, the system crashes.

-The only solution is to prevent csrss from loading the unsigned DLL.
-I called my friend @_smashery_ to help and our solution was to configure an Access Control Entry (ACE) to deny SYSTEM access to the EdgeGdi.dll (see Figure 4), which prevents csrss from loading the unsigned DLL, which prevents the system crash.
+The only solution is to prevent csrss from loading the unsigned DLL by configuring an Access Control Entry (ACE) to deny SYSTEM access to the EdgeGdi.dll (see Figure 4), which prevents csrss from loading the unsigned DLL, which prevents the system crash.

-The caveat now being that EdgeGdi.dll cannot be loaded by a SYSTEM process, but it WILL be loaded by processes running with NETWORK SERVICE privileges, which can be trivially escalated to SYSTEM privileges using one of the potato methods, see Game Over Privileges for more details.
+The caveat now being that EdgeGdi.dll cannot be loaded by a SYSTEM process, but it WILL be loaded by processes running with NETWORK SERVICE privileges, which can be trivially escalated to SYSTEM privileges using one of the potato methods, see the Game Over Privileges blog post for more details.

 Now EdgeGdi.dll can be used for stealthy, stable persistence, or stealthy lateral movement by dropping it into System32 on another machine as described here.